IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 ### Copy files to common directory

-The creation (`isnap-create.sh`) and restoration (`isnap-restore.sh`) of consisten immutable snapshots must be executed by the Storage Protect instance user because it requires interaction with the Storage Protect database.
-For this reason, the scripts and configuration file of this project must be copied to a common directory and file permissions must be set to allow the Storage Protect instance user to execute these scripts.
-The default directory for the `isnap-scripts` and configuration file is `/usr/local/bin`.

-Copy the `isnap-scripts` and configuration files to `/usr/local/bin` and adjust the permissions for the instance user and instance user group by replacing `instUser` and `instUserGroup` with the user and group name of the instance user:
+Copy the `isnap-scripts` to a directory with read and execute permissions for the Storage Protect instance users or group.
+In the example below the scripts are copied to the directory `/usr/local/bin` and permissions are adjusted allowing the instance user group read and execute:

 ```
 # cd /tmp/storage-protect-galaxy/snap-protect/storage-scale/